 Kameleoon has a native consent management and therefore only collects data from visitors who have given their consent.
 Learn more about Kameleoon’s consent management policy

-Kameleoon bills your account based on the number of monthly unique visitors who visit your site.
-A monthly unique visitor is an individual user who accesses your site within 30-day window.
+Kameleoon bills your account on an annual basis based on the average number of monthly unique visitors who visited your site in the previous 12 months.